The company behind the "One Chip Challenge" is pulling its super-spicy chips from stores.

 The post continued that students who bring the chips to school will be suspended.

-Moore confirmed the accuracy of the social post to TODAY Parents, as well as the chip ban.
+Moore confirmed the accuracy of the social post to TODAY.com, as well as the chip ban.

-Pearland Independent School District in Texas also sent a message to parents of Alexander Middle School students alerting them to the chip challenge.
+Pearland Independent School District in Texas also sent a message in 2022 to parents of Alexander Middle School students alerting them to the chip challenge.

-“The message requested that parents not allow students to bring the chips to school and asked them to discourage their students from taking part in the challenge," Cissa Madero, a spokesperson for the district, told TODAY Parents in a written statement.
+“The message requested that parents not allow students to bring the chips to school and asked them to discourage their students from taking part in the challenge," Cissa Madero, a spokesperson for the district, told TODAY.com in a written statement.

 Why are these chips so hot?

-Dr. Brett Christiansen, a pediatrician at Marshall Hospital and the Marshall Pediatric Clinic in Placerville, California, told TODAY Parents that the chips are made with two of the hottest known peppers.
+Dr. Brett Christiansen, a pediatrician at Marshall Hospital and the Marshall Pediatric Clinic in Placerville, California, told TODAY.com that the chips are made with two of the hottest known peppers.

-"Not only do they cause a burning sensation in the mouth when ingested, but they may also do so in the throat, esophagus, stomach, lower gastrointestinal tract and even on the way out," Christiansen said.
+"Not only do they cause a burning sensation in the mouth when ingested, but they may also do so in the throat, esophagus, stomach, lower gastrointestinal tract and even on the way out," Christiansen said in a 2022 interview.

 "The ingredient that makes these peppers so hot is the same found in pepper spray," he said.
 "If it was to get into the eyes or nose, it could result in a serious burning sensation there as well.
 Worse, if it was accidentally inhaled, which I can imagine happening if someone was to gasp when biting into the chip and noting the heat, it could lead to bronchospasm, be a trigger for asthma or at the least, lead to severe coughing."